lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Note that acknowledgement can be optimized and a REST level acknowledgement can be used as a transport level acknowledgement.

+A rule includes also a Direction
+   Indicator (DI) which may be used to distinguish between the upstream and the downstream direction.
+CoAP compression may benefit of this since it is not mandatory to include value that are sent in that direction.
+For instance the values expected in the type field are different in both directions.

-## CoAP protocol analysis
+## CoAP header field analysis

 CoAP header format defines the following fields:

-* version (2 bits): this field can be elided during the SCHC  compresssion
+* version (2 bits):

 * type (2 bits).
 It defines the type of the transport messages, 4 values are defined, regarding the type of exchange.

+      For acknowledged message
+      it can be
+      reduced to 0 or 1 bit using a matching-list if the direction is taken into account.

+      For non acknowledged
-If only NON messages are sent or CON/ACK messages, this field can be reduced to 0 or 1 bit.
+      messages this field can be elided.

 * token length (4 bits).
 The standard allows up to 8 bytes for a token.
 If a fixed token size is chosen, then this field can be elided.
 If some variation in length are needed then 1 or 2 bits could be enough for most of LPWAN applications.

 * code (8 bits).
 This field codes the request and the response values.
 In CoAP these values are represented in a more compact way then the coding used in
       HTTP, but the coding is not optimal.

 * message id (16 bits).
 This value of this header field is used to acknowledge CON frames.
 The size of this field is computed to allow the anticipation